Karate Chopping Student Debt

 “And I’m not saying I’m dropping thousands of dollars into their accounts, but whatever it is, when they need it, it’s there.
 It’s a little bit.
 A little bit’s better than nothing.”

 Spreading the word about 529

-Sandy says she has been telling her friends about the benefits of setting up a 529 plan – from the tax incentives and investment growth opportunities, to the simplicity of setting up an account and the fact that nearly every state and a private organization offer a 529 plan.
+Sandy says she has been telling her friends about the benefits of setting up a 529 plan – from the tax incentives and investment growth opportunities, to the simplicity of setting up an account and the fact that nearly every state and a consortium of private colleges and universities offer a 529 plan.

 “I’ve been having the conversation with a lot of people in my peer group … I hang out with other grandparents, and I talk to them about it,” she said.
 “I tell them, ‘This is something I do for the grandkids, I have these 529 plans,’ and they’re like, ‘That’s a really good idea.
 I should do that.’

 “Because they’re all empty nesting now, and they’re all maybe still working part-time or doing little things, so I think I’ve motivated them to set up college savings accounts for their grandkids.
 Aside from babysitting for our grandkids, it’s something we can do.”

 ‘Whatever they are passionate about’